-Mike Hudson joined the Rice staff in 2017 as a quality control coach for special teams.
+Mike Hudson joined the Rice staff in 2017 as a defensive assistant.

 He brings 29 years of coaching experience to South Main, including a total of 18 years at Texas State working on the defensive side of the ball.